pretix/pretix-docs/docs/topics/gift-cards.md

 Navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-cart-shopping: Orders" and click the order you want to refund.
 Under the subheading "Payments", click the :btn:Create a refund: button.
 Choose the amount to be refunded and the action you want to take with the order, then click :btn:Continue:.
-Enter an amount larger than 0.00 into the "Refund amound" field next to "Create a new gift card.
+Enter an amount larger than 0.00 into the "Refund amount" field next to "Create a new gift card.
 Optionally, you may select an "Expiration date".
 A gift card of the specified value will be created as soon as you click "Perform refund".
 You will then land on a page titled "Send email" where you have the option to send the customer an email containing the gift card code.